 - Motivational, inspirational, or fun quotes — even on LinkedIn things that make people laugh get more clicks

-Put a “hootlet” (a sharing bookmarklet) and a LinkedIn sharing bookmarklet in your browser so when you find something good, it’s easy to share it or schedule it to be shared.
+Put a sharing bookmarklet for Linkedin and Buffer in your browser so when you find something good, it’s easy to share it or schedule it to be shared.
 Take a half an hour or so once per week and schedule out the week.

 You should also leverage LinkedIn Groups.
 Find groups that are relevant to your customer base and post your original content with a link to your website within groups.
 This strategy works better if you are a regular contributor to the Groups you join and even better if you create and manage your own Group.

 When people comment on your posts, be ready with a cut-and-paste template for greeting people who reach out to you.
 Include an opt-in link for your email list, a full signature with your contact information and social media, and a testimonial as well as a newsletter or other offer you can share.